 Plans for the future

-We plan to rig the raspberry to some switches and leds, so we can start the provisioning using a button, as the SSH-approach doesn’t work well with non-techsavvy personel.
+We plan to rig the raspberry to some switches and LEDs, so we can start the provisioning using a button, as the SSH-approach doesn’t work well with less tech savvy personnel.